WilliamJWen/FrogPuzzle/Develop_Cycle.md

 The Frog Jumping Puzzle is a strategic game where players must maneuver 6 frogs, initially positioned with 3 on each side of a 7-stone line, across to the opposite sides by jumping over each other or moving to an adjacent empty space.

 # Develop Cycle
-* step 1: implement a terminal version of the frog puzzle with full functionality<br/> ✅
+* step 1: implement a terminal version of the frog puzzle with full functionality ✅
   * a. extra feature: 4 levels(5, 7, 9, 11 stones) ✅
 * step 2: draw background  ✅
 * step 3: draw 7 stones ✅